I am going to share with you 15 Pinterest business tips that helped me build my Pinterest Business account.

 When people are searching for any of those keywords I have a better chance of someone finding the image.

-When you upload an image to Pinterest (or your website) the text that you saved the image as becomes the description for the image.
+When you upload an image to Pinterest (or your website), the text you saved becomes the description of the image.
 The text explains to Google what the image is.
 Google can then suggest the image to people searching for that particular type of image.